Youth Water Council

 Join the 2025 Council!

-The 2025 Youth Water Council programming runs throughout the 2024-2025 school year, beginning October 17 and wrapping up on June 7.
-Applications close on October 6th, 2024, and successful applicants will be notified by October 10th.
+The 2025 Youth Water Council programming runs throughout the 2024-2025 school year, beginning November 14th, 2024 and wrapping up on June 7th, 2025.
+Applications will be accepted on a rolling basis until November 10th at 11:59 PM.

 See the full 2024-2025 Schedule